2beDigital/spree_redsys/README.md

 Add the following line to your application's Gemfile.

-gem "spree_sermepa", :git => "git://github.com/picazoH/spree_sermepa.git"
+gem "spree_redsys", :https => "https://github.com/2beDigital/spree-redsys.git"

 Configuring
 ===========
-Add a new Payment Method, using: Spree::BillingIntegration::SermepaPayment as the Prodivder
+Add a new Payment Method, using: Spree::BillingIntegration::Payment as the Prodivder

-Click Create, and enter your Sermepa account details.
+Click Create, and enter your Redsys account details.

 Save and enjoy!